yihui/yihui.org/content/knitr/options.md

 # Chunk Options

-Take Rnw files as an example, usually we write chunk options in the form `tag=value` like this:
+Take Rmd files as an example.
+Usually we write chunk options in the form `tag=value` like this:

 ````r